 - How do you get rid of them?

 What is a blister exactly?

 A blister is a pocket of fluid within the upper layers of the skin.
-With the repetitive movement associated with walking, running, and hiking, friction is most often the culprit.
-Within your shoes, friction can be caused by your footwear or socks rubbing against your skin.
-Anything that exaggerates that rubbing can cause a blister.
-They start out as hot spots, which are indicated by a sensation of warmth and reddened skin followed by burning or stinging.
-If untreated, a fluid filled blister can result.
-Heat and moisture are also factors.
+Friction is the usual culprit, brought on by the repetitive movement of walking, running and hiking, Your shoes or socks rubbing against your skin are the starting point.
+Then something that exaggerates the rubbing can produce a blister, especially if heat and moisture are present.
+Before an actual blister there will usually be a hot spot, indicated by an area of warmth and reddened skin leading to burning or stinging.
+If the hot spot is untreated, a fluid-filled blister can result.

 - Socks rubbing against your skin